boomlich/boomlich.github.io/_posts/2022-07-11-tank-yourself.md

 - Basic: 1 damage, 2 seconds cooldown
 - Mega: 2 damage, 4 seconds cooldown

-You ammo-counter is displayed in the bottom-middle of the screen.
+Your ammo counter is displayed in the bottom middle of the screen.